NeuroImage

 NeuroImage is a peer-reviewed scientific journal covering research on neuroimaging, including functional neuroimaging and functional human brain mapping.
-The current Editor in Chief is Stephen Smith.
+The most recent editor-in-chief was Stephen Smith.
+The journal drew attention in 2023 when all editors resigned after a dispute with the publisher, Elsevier, over publication fees.

 Abstracts from the annual meeting of the Organization for Human Brain Mapping have been published as supplements to the journal.
-Members of the Organization for Human Brain Mapping are eligible for reduced subscription rates.
-In 2012, Elsevier launched an online-only, open access sister journal to NeuroImage, entitled NeuroImage: Clinical.
+In 2012, Elsevier launched an open access sister journal to NeuroImage, entitled NeuroImage: Clinical.

-Related journals are Human Brain Mapping, Cerebral Cortex, Magnetic Resonance in Medicine, Journal of Neuroscience and Journal of Cognitive Neuroscience.

 Abstracting and indexing

-The journal is abstracted and indexed in Scopus, Science Citation Index, Current Contents/Life Sciences, and BIOSIS Previews.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 7.4.
+The journal is abstracted and indexed in Scopus, Science Citation Index Expanded, Current Contents/Life Sciences, and BIOSIS Previews.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 5.7.

+2023 mass resignation

+In April 2023, all editors of the journals NeuroImage and NeuroImage: Reports (more than 40 scientists) resigned, citing their regret for Elsevier's refusal to lower the journal's publication fee from $3,450 to under $2,000.
+On April 17, the former NeuroImage editorial team announced in an open letter the establishment of Imaging Neuroscience, a non-profit open access journal intended to replace NeuroImage as the leading journal in the field of neuroimaging.